magento/devdocs/src/guides/v2.4/extension-dev-guide/message-queues/config-mq.md

 ### `queue_consumer.xml` {#queueconsumerxml}

-As for consumer elements, they map the message receiver to a specific queue.
-Such parameters as class and method indicate what elements of the Magento 2 Message Queue Framework receive and process the message.
+Consumer elements map the message receiver to a specific queue.
+Parameters such as class and method indicate which elements of the Message Queue Framework receive and process the message.

 The `queue_consumer.xml` file contains one or more `consumer` elements: